socolata/Discord-Auto-Quest-With-Gui-/README.md

 * # **Credits**
 * Credits to socolata#2995 on discord!
-If you’re leaking give credits!
+If you’re leaking this Tool, give credits!

 * ## 🌟 Features